 - Central nervous system (CNS – dementia, cognitive impairment)

-Although only ADRs affecting these four organ systems are being discussed in this review, it is important to recognize that NSAIDs can cause various other adverse effects (eg, hepatotoxicity (liver damage), cutaneous toxicity).
+Although I only discuss ADRs affecting these four organ systems in this review, it is crucial to recognize that NSAIDs can cause various other adverse effects (e.g., hepatotoxicity (liver damage), cutaneous toxicity).

 GI Risks Associated with Chronic NSAID Use

-The spectrum of potential NSAID-related GI adverse effects is wide, ranging from dyspepsia to life-threatening gastric bleeding.
-A nested case control study showed that NSAIDs increase the risk of fatal peptic ulcers by nearly fivefold in older adults; other studies have shown that the risk of peptic ulcer complications is increased by three- to fivefold in older adults using NSAIDs.
-This risk is much more pronounced in those taking concomitant systemic corticosteroids and warfarin.
-In addition, the risk is increased as early as within the first month of treatment and is sustained over time.
+The spectrum of potential NSAID-related GI adverse effects is extensive, ranging from dyspepsia to life-threatening gastric bleeding.
+A nested case-control study showed that NSAIDs increase the risk of fatal peptic ulcers by nearly fivefold in older adults.
+Other studies show that the risk of peptic ulcer complications increases by three- to fivefold in older adults using NSAIDs.
+This risk higher in those taking concomitant systemic corticosteroids and warfarin.
+In addition, the risk is increased as early as within the first month of treatment and sustains over time.
 Often, these peptic ulcers are asymptomatic but can lead to significant morbidity and mortality.

 Renal Risks Associated with Chronic NSAID Use

-Specifically, in a nested case control study of older adults, the risk of ARF was increased nearly twofold for all NSAIDs within 30 days of initial use/prescribing.
-This risk is further increased in those older adults with pre-existing chronic kidney disease (CKD) and in those who use long half-life NSAIDs.
+Specifically, in a nested case-control study of older adults, the risk of ARF increases nearly twofold for all NSAIDs within 30 days of initial use/prescribing.
+This risk is greater in those older adults with pre-existing chronic kidney disease (CKD) and in those who use long half-life NSAIDs.

 Cardiovascular/Cerebrovascular (heart attack/stroke) Risks Associated with Chronic NSAID Use

-NSAIDs have been shown to worsen/increase the risk of various CV and cerebrovascular outcomes.
+NSAIDs worsen/increase the risk of various CV and cerebrovascular outcomes.

-NSAIDs have also been shown to cause or exacerbate heart failure (HF) in older adults.
-Specifically, a cohort study of older adults found that rofecoxib and nonselective NSAIDS (naproxen, ibuprofen, and diclofenac), but not celecoxib, were significantly associated with an increased risk of admission for HF as compared to those not taking NSAIDs.
-Another cohort study found that among patients who had survived their first hospitalization because of HF, subsequent use of any NSAID (including celecoxib, as well as ibuprofen, diclofenac, naproxen, and other NSAIDs) led to a significantly increased risk of death.
+NSAIDs =also cause or exacerbate heart failure (HF) in older adults.
+Specifically, a cohort study of older adults found that rofecoxib and nonselective NSAIDs (naproxen, ibuprofen, and diclofenac), but not celecoxib were significantly associated with an increased risk of admission for HF as compared to those not taking NSAIDs.
+Another cohort study found that among patients who had survived their first hospitalization because of HF.
+Subsequent use of any NSAID (including celecoxib, as well as ibuprofen, diclofenac, naproxen, and other NSAIDs) led to a significantly increased risk of death.

 CNS (Central Nervous System) Risks Associated with Chronic NSAID Use

-NSAID use has been shown to be associated with a number of CNS effects including aseptic meningitis, psychosis, and cognitive dysfunction.
-At the time of this writing, the studies to date have not consistently shown a benefit from chronic NSAID use in reducing the risk of dementia or cognitive impairment.
-Interestingly, though, several studies have shown that high-dose NSAIDs (i.e., anti-inflammatory doses) may actually increase the risk of cognitive impairment.
+NSAID use is associated with several CNS effects, including aseptic meningitis, psychosis, and cognitive dysfunction.
+Studies to date have not consistently shown a benefit from chronic NSAID use in reducing the risk of dementia or cognitive impairment.
+Interestingly, though, several studies have shown that high-dose NSAIDs (i.e., anti-inflammatory doses) may increase the risk of cognitive impairment.
 In particular, indomethacin appears to cause more CNS effects than other NSAIDs in the elderly.

-This review has summarized the potential risks associated with chronic NSAID use in older adults, including GI, renal, CV/cerebrovascular, and CNS adverse effects.
-Although only ADRs affecting these four organ systems were discussed in this review, it is important to recognize that NSAIDs can cause various other adverse effects (eg, hepatotoxicity, cutaneous toxicity).
+This review has summarized the potential risks associated with chronic NSAID use in older adults.
+Including GI, renal, CV/cerebrovascular, and CNS adverse effects.
+Although I only discuss ADRs affecting these four organ systems in this review, it is important to recognize that NSAIDs can cause various other adverse effects (eg, hepatotoxicity, cutaneous toxicity).
 Moreover, it is important to note that nonpharmacological approaches (weight reduction, increasing physical activity) may also help patients who are experiencing musculoskeletal pain.

-As the aging population rapidly grows over the next few decades, the risks associated with chronic NSAID use will remain an important public health issue.
+As the aging population rapidly grows over the next few decades, the risks associated with chronic NSAID use will remain a significant public health issue.